Edit this wiki page Follow

 Overview

 The DualShock 4 controller is Sony's first significant redesign since the DualShock launched in 1997 as an updated controller for the original PlayStation.
 Sticking with the overall basic form factor, the DualShock 4 is a slightly larger, more ergonomic iteration on its predecessor.
-New features include a textured underside to improve grip, reshaped L2 and R2 buttons that better resemble analog triggers, reshaped left and right analog sticks that are concave on the top, a capacitive touch pad located where the start and select buttons were in previous versions, an in-built mono speaker, a headset jack, and a Move-styled, multicolor light bar.
-It has a built-in Lithium-ion rechargeable battery with 1000mAh (tentative) capacity.
+New features include a textured underside to improve grip, reshaped L2 and R2 buttons that better resemble analog triggers, reshaped left and right analog sticks that are concave on the top, a capacitive touch pad located where the start and select buttons were in previous versions, an built-in mono speaker, a headset jack, and a Move-styled, multi-color light bar.
+It has a built-in 3.65V Lithium-ion rechargeable battery with 1000mAh capacity.

 Input